chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - architecturalParadigm
 author:
   - jacgit18
+Comments: Still cleaning up this process flow maybe can convert to a mind map or something visual.
 Status: Refinement
 Started: 2024-01-04
-EditDate: 2024-01-16
+EditDate: 2024-01-26
+Version: "3.0"
 Relates:
-Comments: Still cleaning up this process flow maybe can convert to a mind map or something visual.
 ---
 ![[System design core concepts.gif]]
+### Step 1: Requirements Gathering
-### **Step 1: Understand the Problem and Establish Design Scope (3 - 10 minutes)**
+> **Establish a Understanding and Design Scope of problem (3 - 10 minutes)

 During this step, it's crucial to clarify the system scope and priorities and gather [[Business Requirements Life cycle|Business Requirements]].
 For instance, if asked to design an Instagram Reels feature, break down the problem into specific use cases, outlining interactions between system components.
 Identify key requirements like expected traffic, data volume, latency, and scalability.
 Inquire about the [[Userbase]] type which can give you insight for things like estimating resources  or  things like governance, like what if user base  is under aged, as this is crucial for scalability considerations.
 Understand potential constraints and bottlenecks that may arise with a growing user base.
 This leads to decisions on database considerations, determining whether a NoSQL or SQL database aligns with specific needs and the nature of the data.
 #### [[Use Case vs User Story |User Story]] Example:
 >[!important]